psu13/mutable-hakyll/draft/qm-two-ways.md

 ubiquitous harmonic oscillator, and so on.
 Sprinkled into all of this computation might be some strange semi-mystical rumbling about "wave/particle duality" and random observations about how microscopic particles combine discrete and continuous behaviors in strange ways.
-But there is never much of a systematic discussion of the conceptual core of what's going on.
 By the end of the class you might conclude that what is hard and mysterious about quantum mechanics is the solving of differential equations.

-When I took quantum mechanics in college, this is the course I got and I dropped out in a month and took operating systems instead.
+When I took quantum mechanics in college, this is the course I got and I dropped out after a month and took operating systems instead.
 We had spent a month talking about particles in boxes, and I just did not understand what that had to do with anything.
 This is why I'm now a programmer and not a physicist (maybe).